eddiecarrascojr/pytorch-recipes/README.md

 Code can be found (here).[Image-Classification-with-Transfer-Learning]

-## 2. NLP Sentiment Analyzer with LSTM or Transformers
+## 2. NLP Sentiment Analyzer with a Transformers
-Summary: Build a sentiment analysis model on a dataset like IMDB, Yelp, or Twitter using LSTM, GRU, or HuggingFace Transformers.
+Summary: Build a sentiment analysis model on a dataset like IMDB, Yelp, or Twitter using  HuggingFace Transformers.
 Skills: Text preprocessing, embeddings, RNNs or Transformers, sentiment classification.